General Information

 The Master of Social Sciences in Psychology sets out to provide an education for students who are holders of Bachelor's degrees with Honours in fields other than psychology who have an interest in gaining psychological knowledge.
 It will also serve as the first step for those who intend to pursue Master's level education or above in the field of psychology in Hong Kong or overseas (e.g. Counselling Psychology, Clinical Psychology, Educational Psychology, Industrial-Organizational Psychology, etc.)

-Please refer to the Webpage of Master of Social Sciences in Psychology for detail programme information.
+Please refer to the Webpage of Master of Social Sciences in Psychology for detailed programme information.

 Candidates must